 A few years back, when Microsoft released Windows 10 it was said it would be their last version of Windows, ever.
-So far, it is … well, not really and as of June 2021, not at all?
+It was, well , not really and as of June 2021, not at all.

-Rumor’s abound that Windows 11 is about to be released, with Microsoft updating the product support page to indicate support for Windows 10 home and professional will end in 2025.
+Windows 11 is about to be released in 2021, with Microsoft updating the product support page to indicate support for Windows 10 home and professional will end in 2025.
+Due to Limited Windows 11 CPU support you might be stuck on Windows 10 for a while.

 Every so often, you’ll receive a big Windows update known as a ‘Feature Update,’ and they come twice a year.
 Typically one in the fall and again in the spring.